dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

 fine-grained way through the use of domains.

 Mechanically it works as follows.
-  - each page-table entry (PTE) has a domain that the entry belongs to.
+  - each page-table entry (PTE) has a 4-bit field stating which single domain the entry belongs to.

-  - the sytem control register (CP15) has a domain register (`c3`, page B4-42) that states whether each of the 16 domains is:
+  - the sytem control register (CP15) has a 32-bit domain register (`c3`,
+  page B4-42) that contains 2-bits for each of the 16 domains stating what mode each the domain is in.

-    - no-access (`0b00`): cannot load or store to any virtual address controlled by the PTE;
+    - no-access (`0b00`): no load or store can be done to any virtual address belonging to the domain;

-    - a "client" (`0b01`): all accesses must be consistent with PTE permissions;
+    - a "client" (`0b01`): all accesses must be consistent with the permissions in their associated PTE;

     - a "manager" (`0b11`): no permission checks are done, can read or write any virtual address in the PTE region.

+  - B4-15: On each memory reference, the hardware looks up the page table entry (in reality: the cached TLB entry) for the virtual address, gets the domain number, looks up the 2-bit state of the domain in the domain register checks if it is allowed.

-As a result, you can quickly do a combination of both removing all access to a set of regions, and give all access to others by simply writing a 32-bit value to a single coprocessor register.
+As a result, you can quickly do a combination of both removing all access to a set of regions, and granting all access to others by simply writing a 32-bit value to a single coprocessor register.

 To see how these pieces play together, consider an example where code with more privileges (e.g., the OS) wants to run code that has less